robbobfrh84/gas-up/CREATE_dev-gas-stack/_TO_DO.md

 Rebuild gas-stack from scratch
 - Setup a development workflow that's well documented for you in future.
 - Document each API function of the "Dev"-side well with Notes
-- Complete test_kitchen_sink, and another testers up to gas-db_v1.0 standard.
+- Complete a crud_sheets, and another testers up to gas-db_v1.0 standard.
   - !
 With delete Sheet added

 Native Auth & Admin control (See `auth diagram.jpg`)